caps-tum/sys-sage/docs/sys-sage_PAPI.md

 A minimal example is provided below.
 Note that error handling has been left out for the sake of simplicity and clarity.
-All _sys-sage_ PAPI wrappers have adopted return error codes of PAPI.
+All _sys-sage_ PAPI wrappers have adopted the return error codes of PAPI.
 Please refer to PAPI's Wiki for the error codes and to the documentation of the wrappers themselves for more information.

 ```cpp
 sys_sage::Node *node = new sys_sage::Node;